Process-Centric Analysis of Agentic Software Systems: Experiments

 An important observation is that inefficiencies, although to a lesser extent, are prevalent in resolved instances as well.
 This highlights the importance of process-centric analysis to raise awareness about the behavior of agents.
 Unresolved cases often involve multiple inefficiency patterns within a single trajectory.
 Interestingly, stronger models such as Claude Sonnet 4 achieve higher success rates yet exhibit more of these patterns.
 Manual analysis suggests that the model tends to engage in extended internal reasoning before producing a solution.
 Although this can be helpful when solving difficult problems (as evidenced by the model's higher success rate), it also leads to inefficiency when the additional steps do not contribute to better solutions.

-Figure~\ref{fig:edit_venn} shows the distribution and overlap of patching inefficiency patterns for resolved (Figure~\ref{fig:edit_venn}-a) and unresolved (Figure~\ref{fig:edit_venn}-b) instances.
-For resolved instances, anti-patterns appear less frequently across categories compared with unresolved instances. \emph{Unresolved instances have more inefficient patterns}, particularly \emph{StrNotFound} and \emph{EditReversion}, indicating the agents often fail to locate target code or oscillate between inconsistent edits. \OH variants tend to show stronger accumulation of inefficiencies than \SA, and \emph{weaker models suffer from more editing failures} than stronger models like Claude-4.
+Figure~\ref{fig:edit_venn} shows the distribution and overlap of patching inefficiencies for resolved (Figure~\ref{fig:edit_venn}-a) and unresolved (Figure~\ref{fig:edit_venn}-b) instances.
+In resolved instances, anti-patterns appear less frequently across categories than in unresolved instances. \emph{Unresolved instances have more inefficient patterns}, particularly \emph{StrNotFound} and \emph{EditReversion}, indicating the agents often fail to locate target code or oscillate between inconsistent edits. \OH variants tend to show stronger accumulation of inefficiencies than \SA, and \emph{weaker models suffer from more editing failures} than stronger models like Claude-4.
 Overall, existing agents still struggle with simplistic string-based editing.
 Future repair tools that incorporate syntax-aware modifications and stronger planning mechanisms may strike a better balance between accuracy and efficiency in resolving issues.

 \begin{findingsbox} \textbf{Findings.} Inefficiencies are common even in resolved runs, though to a lesser extent.
 Unresolved runs often accumulate multiple localization or editing anti-patterns within a single trajectory.
 Despite their higher success rate, stronger models (e.g., Claude-4) exhibit more inefficiencies, likely due to their greater internal exploration. \end{findingsbox}